Your Centre of Excellence · UK Based

-"Every organisation — regardless of size, sector, or stage — deserves robust governance, risk, controls, and assurance capability."
+"Every organisation — regardless of size, sector, or stage — deserves access to expert governance, practical business support, and the capability to perform with confidence."

-BECAH Ltd was founded to make high-quality governance, risk management, controls, and assurance expertise genuinely accessible — not just to the largest institutions, but to every organisation that needs it.
+BECAH Ltd was founded to make high-quality expertise genuinely accessible — across risk, controls, assurance, governance, finance operations, and business transformation.
+Not just for the largest institutions.
+For every organisation that needs it.

 Who We Serve

-Each of our seven specialist divisions is a practice in its own right — together forming one integrated Governance, Risk, Controls & Assurance firm, with specialist capability in Finance, Consulting, Training, Resourcing, and Technology & Project Delivery.
+Each of our eight specialist divisions is a practice in its own right — together forming one integrated Governance, Risk, Controls & Assurance firm, with specialist capability in Finance, Consulting, Training, Resourcing, Technology & Project Delivery, and Internal Audit.

 Comprehensive financial operations support — from bookkeeping to purchase-to-pay — delivered with professional rigour.